Allar/allar.github.io/_posts/2014-09-25-Setup-Perforce-Digital.md

 ## Creating a DigitalOcean Droplet

 I will be writing how to set up a DigitalOcean Droplet, which is their term for a cloud instance, however this isn't absolutely required.
 I will be writing about how to set this up on a 64-bit Ubuntu/Linux system, so if you already have a Linux server up and running please skip this section.
-If you are installing a Perforce server on a Windows machine, using the server installer it is pretty straightforward and theres really nothing to write about.
+If you are installing a Perforce server on a Windows machine, using the server installer it is pretty straightforward and there's really nothing to write about.

 1. [Create a DigitalOcean account](https://www.digitalocean.com/?refcode=070b959bc226) by clicking Sign Up on the top right of [this page](https://www.digitalocean.com/?refcode=070b959bc226).
 2. Confirm your account with the email that DigitalOcean will send you.
 3. Enter your credit card information or provide a payment upfront using PayPal.
 If using PayPal, I recommend a payment of $20 to get started.
 4. Now you will need to create a droplet using the following settings.
     - Hostname should be ideally be short
-    - I recommend the $20/month tier as it has enough space and bandwidth to last for awhile for a small project and provides you with enough ram and cpu to run other server tasks such as issue tracking or a [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) system like [Jenkins](http://jenkins-ci.org/) if you choose to in the future.
+    - I recommend the $20/month tier as it has enough space and bandwidth to last for a while for a small project and provides you with enough ram and cpu to run other server tasks such as issue tracking or a [continuous integration](http://en.wikipedia.org/wiki/Continuous_integration) system like [Jenkins](http://jenkins-ci.org/) if you choose to in the future.
 You could get away with the $10/month tier though.
     - Select the region closest to you for lower latency.
     - You do not need any of the "Available Settings" unless you are interested in any of them.